Man convicted of 1-punch death in Las Vegas sees parole board

 “People make mistakes, but we own up to our mistakes and we can make a change,” Chau told the board on Monday.
 “But what did he do with his second chance?”

-Beach told the board that during his latest stint in prison, he earned a GED diploma and took anger management classes.
+Beach told the board that during his latest stint in prison, he earned a GED and took anger-management classes.
 He said he threw himself into the program because he wanted to change and become a role model for his young son and stepdaughter.

 “I do want to be allowed back in the community, and I do want people to feel safe around me,” Beach said.
 “I got kids, and I don’t want them to think that I’m a bad person.”

 Beach’s mother, Cathy Garcia, told the board that she’d seen the change herself.
-She said that their family was ready to step up and support Garcia to make sure it sticks.
+She said that their family was ready to step up and support Beach to make sure it sticks.

 “I’ve never seen James work the program as much as he has now,” Garcia told the board.
 “I’ve never seen him emotionally break down.
 For that to happen to him, something’s, you know, breaking through to him.”